-- Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
-Only use accessories and attachments approved by the manufacturer. - Wear appropriate clothing including substantial footwear, hard hat, safety glasses and ear protection.
-Long hair, loose clothing or jewelry may get tangled in moving parts. - Inspect the area where the equipment is to be used and remove all objects such as rocks, toys and wire which can be thrown by the machine. - Check that operator's presence controls, safety switches and shields are attached and functioning properly.
+- While mowing, always wear substantial footwear, long trousers, hard hat, safety glasses, and hearing protection.
+Long hair, loose clothing, or jewelry may get tangled in moving parts.
+Do not operate the equipment when barefoot or wearing open sandals. - Thoroughly inspect the area where the equipment is to be used and remove all objects which may be thrown by the machine. - Replace faulty silencers/mufflers. - Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
+Only use accessories and attachments approved by the manufacturer. - Check that operator's presence controls, safety switches and shields are attached and functioning properly.
 Do not operate unless they are functioning properly.